AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage/private_state.md

 title: Private State
 ---

+On this page we will look at how to manage private state in Aztec contracts.
+We will look at how to declare private state, how to read and write to it, and how to use it in your contracts.

+For a higher level overview of the state model in Aztec, see the [state model](../../../../concepts/foundation/state_model/main.md) page, or jump back to the previous page on [Storage](./main.md).

+## Overview

 In contrast to public state, private state is persistent state that is **not** visible to the whole world.
 Depending on the logic of the smart contract, a private state variable's current value will only be known to one entity, or a closed group of entities.

 The value of a private state variable can either be shared via an [encrypted log](../events.md#encrypted-events), or offchain via web2, or completely offline: it's up to the app developer.

-Aztec private state follows a utxo-based model.
+Aztec private state follows a [utxo](https://en.wikipedia.org/wiki/Unspent_transaction_output)-based model.
 That is, a private state's current value is represented as one or many [notes](#notes).
-Each note is stored as an individual leaf in a utxo-based merkle tree: the [private state tree](../../../../concepts/foundation/state_model/main.md).
+Each note is stored as an individual leaf in a utxo-based merkle tree: the [private state tree](../../../../concepts/advanced/data_structures/trees.md).

 To greatly simplify the experience of writing private state, Aztec.nr provides three different types of private state variable: